redpesk-common/canbus-core-binding-rs/BENCHMARKS.md

 This repository is a workspace composed of multiple crates (notably `sockcan_data`, `sockcan_binding`, and `dbcapi`).
 Benchmarks should focus on **in-memory** hot paths such as:

-- construction of commonly used data structures (e.g. `sockdata::types::CanBmcData`),
+- construction of commonly used data structures (e.g. `sockdata::types::CanBcmData`),
 - serialization/deserialization (e.g. `serde_json` roundtrips for API payloads),
 - pure helper/utility logic (ID mapping, conversions, validations),
 - DBC-related processing in `dbcapi` (when it is isolated from I/O).